We all feel pain in our bodies at one point or another in our life.

 Whether it is throbbing, stabbing, sharp, dull, aching or wandering, you need to become aware of what this pain is and what it could mean on a deeper level.

-First and foremost, if you have not had a physical accident where you hit your body in a specific area, and you are feeling internal pain, this indicates trouble is brewing.
+If you have not had a physical accident where you hit your body in a specific area, and you are feeling internal pain, this indicates trouble is brewing.

 Pain, especially internal pain, let’s us know that energy is not moving.
-Somewhere inside the body there is an excess, a deficiency, or a blockage of energy.
+Somewhere inside the body, there is an excess, a deficiency, or a blockage of energy.

 A heart attack is a good example.
-People can experience an intense pain in their chest followed by a collapse of that organ, and oftentimes death.
+People can experience an intense jab in their chest followed by a collapse of that organ, and oftentimes death.

-I received an email from a woman who said she has been gaining weight, is super-stressed, breaking out in hives, and she has a pain in her shoulder that won’t resolve.
+I received an email from a woman who said she has been gaining weight, is super-stressed, breaking out in hives, and has a pain in her shoulder that won’t resolve.

 The pain in this woman’s shoulder, depending on where it is, can tell us much about her condition.

-If we don’t do anything different to resolve that pain, or even worse, if you cover that pain up with a pain-killer, you may be doing your body a huge disservice.
-Not getting to the root cause of the pain, inevitably sets the body up for major diseases.
+If we don’t do anything different to resolve the pain, or even worse, cover it up with a pain-killer, we are doing the body a huge disservice.
+Not getting to the root cause of that pain, inevitably sets the body up for major diseases.

-Don’t wait for a gallbladder attack (or a heart attack) to knock you to your knees doubled over in pain.
+Don’t wait for a gallbladder attack or a heart attack to knock you to your knees doubled over in pain.
 Your body and organs will thank you for taking the preventative measures necessary for healing.